|Home Bio Books Recent News Writing Events Workshop Blog Podcasts Photo Gallery Contact|

 Photograph by Jason Berger

 Time Out New York described Dennis-Benn as one of the "few immigrants and first-generation Americans who are putting their stamps on NYC," and Vice included her in a round-up of immigrant authors "who are making American literature great again."
-Her work has appeared in The New York Times, ELLE Magazine, Electric Literature, Lenny Letter, Catapult, Red Rock Review, Kweli Literary Journal, Mosaic, Ebony, and the Feminist Wire.
+Her work has appeared in The New York Times, Elle, BuzzFeed, Electric Literature, Lenny Letter, The Rumpus, Catapult, Red Rock Review, and Kweli Literary Journal, Mosaic, Ebony, and the Feminist Wire.
 Dennis-Benn is a recipent of the New York Foundation for the Arts Artist Grant and the 2018 Caribbean Life Impact Award.
 Her writing has been awarded a Richard and Julie Logsdon Fiction Prize; and two of her stories have been nominated for the prestigious Pushcart Prize in Fiction.

 Dennis-Benn was born and raised in Kingston, Jamaica.
-She is a graduate of St. Andrew High School for Girls and Cornell University; and holds a Master of Public Health from the University of Michigan, Ann Arbor, and an MFA in Creative Writing from Sarah Lawrence College.
+She is a graduate of St. Andrew High School for Girls and Cornell University; and holds a Master of Public Health from the University of Michigan and an MFA in Creative Writing from Sarah Lawrence College.
 Dennis-Benn is the founder of the Stuyvesant Writing Workshop and lives with her wife in Brooklyn, New York.